-Every first team, second team and junior final shall consist of eight players, playing four games of foursomes in the morning and eight singles in the afternoon.
-1 point is awarded for each game won and 0.5 for a half, there are 12 points in a match.
+Every First team, Second team and Junior final shall consist of eight players, playing four games of Foursomes in the morning and eight Singles in the afternoon.
+1 point is awarded for each game won and ½ for a half, there are 12 points in a match.

-2 points are awarded for a league match win and 1 point for a half.
+Two points are awarded for a league match win and one point for a half.

 In the event of adverse weather conditions resulting in the suspension of or subsequent abandonment of play, if a team has established a winning margin, then the score shall stand, with incomplete games declared as halves.
-A winning margin in the event of just foursomes being played is 2.5 points of if the singles are played is 6.5 points.
+A winning margin in the event of just foursomes being played is 2 ½ points or if the singles are played 6 ½ points.

-All County, team and Anglian League officials shall make every effort to complete the match.
+All County, team and Anglian League Officers shall make every effort to complete the match.

 Host Club officials shall determine whether the course is fit to play.